The state of Missouri provides several veteran benefits. This page explains those benefits.

 Property Tax Credits

-Vietnam Veterans Survivor Grant Program
+War Veteran’s Survivor Grant Program

-Veterans' Preference with State of Missouri Employment
+Veterans Preference for State Employment

 State Veterans Cemeteries

 There are five state veterans cemeteries, one each in Springfield, Higginsville, Bloomfield, Ft.
 Leonard Wood, and Jacksonville.

 There is no charge for any of the services provided.
 Eligibility is the same as for a federal cemetery, there is no residency requirement.
 Spouses, and dependent children may be eligible for burial.

 Visit the Missouri Veterans Commission website for more details on any of these programs.

 Military benefits are always changing.
 Keep up with everything from pay to health care by subscribing to Military.com, and get access to up-to-date pay charts and more with all latest benefits delivered straight to your inbox.